Subscribe to my YouTube Channel!

 Wire Cutters

-Your project is now complete and ready to display.
+Finally, place the pumpkins in the center of the box between your flowers.
+Your centerpiece is now complete and ready to display.

-Add a bow to the front of your box
+- A bow on the front of the box

 I hope that you have enjoyed this simple DIY project.